List of Royal Canadian Air Force squadrons: 400-series squadrons

 During the Second World War, the British Commonwealth Air Training Plan (BCATP) set out co-operation between the various British Commonwealth air forces.
 Under Article XV of the BCATP, RCAF squadrons were attached to and/or formed within British RAF operational formations.
 These squadrons were known as 'Article XV squadrons'.
-To avoid confusion with squadron numbers of other Commonwealth nations, RCAF units were assigned squadron numbers from 400–449.
+To avoid confusion with squadron numbers of other Commonwealth nations, RCAF units were assigned squadron numbers from 400 to 449.
 Not all squadrons up No. 449 were formed, however.
 This squadron series continued through the post-war years, and the majority of current Royal Canadian Air Force operational squadrons are still numbered in the 400s due to their legacy as wartime units.
 For this historical reason current squadrons are listed here with their original RCAF names.

 600-series squadrons

 During the Second World War pilots who served in the 600-series RCAF squadrons were recruited from the Royal Canadian Artillery in England and Italy, and trained to fly at No. 2 Elementary Flying Training School RAF Cambridge (England), completing their operational flying training at 43 O.T.U.
 (RAF Andover).
 Observers were trained at Larkhill (England); these were selected 'Other Ranks' from the Royal Canadian Air Force and Royal Canadian Artillery.
-The three Canadian 'Air Observation Post' squadrons operated under the command of No. 70 Group RAF, RAF Fighter Command; the first two squadrons saw action while serving with No. 84 Group RAF, RAF Second Tactical Air Force.
+The three Canadian 'air observation post' squadrons operated under the command of No. 70 Group RAF, RAF Fighter Command; the first two squadrons saw action while serving with No. 84 Group RAF, RAF Second Tactical Air Force.